 These Butternut Squash Noodles are not only delicious, they’re a great substitute for pasta in your meal.
+Using a simple spiralizer tool, you can make noodles out of many different veggies.

 Choosing a low-carb lifestyle means changing out ingredients you once ate for lower-carb options and that’s where these butternut squash noodles come in.